Readings

 The Native American scholar Jace Weaver has written extensively about Native perspectives on environmental topics.

-Native American populations have long viewed environmental challenges as significant and have been at the forefront of such concepts as ‘eco-justice’.
+Native American populations have long viewed environmental challenges as significant.

-The growth of settlements throughout the Western Hemisphere and the establishment of nation-states by the late 18th and early 19th century resulted in many Native peoples within the hemisphere reduced to the status of “domestic dependent nations.”
+Following Spanish settlement of the Caribbean, the growth of settlements throughout the Western Hemisphere resulted in many Native peoples throughout the hemisphere reduced to the status of “domestic dependent nations.”
 New governments throughout the hemisphere took control of most Native lands.

-By the late 1800s and early 1990s many western nation-states began to enact comprehensive land-use regulation– a series of legal battles resulted asserting the right to intervene and regulate the environment on Native lands.
+By the late 1800s and early 1990s many western nation-states began to enact comprehensive land-use regulation– a series of legal battles resulted asserting the right to intervene and regulate the environment.

-And, although it is assumed that Native nations have the authority to regulate the environment when it comes to nations with reservations, in many cases those rights have not been protected.
+And, although it is assumed that Native nations have the authority to regulate the environment when it comes to nations residing on reservations, in many cases those rights encounter limitations.

 One of the most fought over resources across the hemisphere are water, air and wildlife.
 The migratory nature of these means that Native nations struggle to control what the quality of these within and beyond the borders of their nations.